 See the full side-by-side comparison of every sentence added, removed, and modified.

-Google Gemini updated its privacy notice on April 30, 2026 to clarify its Memory feature and expand the scope of …
+Google Gemini updated its privacy notice on May 13, 2026 to expand the stated purpose of personalizing user experience.
+The …

 Get alerted when this policy changes again — including what changed and why it matters.